agronholm/typeguard/docs/userguide.rst

 Using the pytest plugin
 -----------------------

-Typeguard comes with a pytest plugin that installs the import hook (explained in the previous section).
+Typeguard comes with a plugin for pytest (v7.0 or newer) that installs the import hook (explained in the previous section).
 To use it, run ``pytest`` with the appropriate ``--typeguard-packages`` option.
 For example, if you wanted to instrument the ``foo.bar`` and ``xyz`` packages for type checking, you can do the following: